Manual Handling

 Promoting safe manual handling practices not only improves workplace safety and reduces employee absence but also lowers business costs and helps to ensure compliance with UK health and safety regulations (HSE Manual Handling at Work).

-This fully online Manual Handling course provides a CPD-accredited certificate with QR code verification upon completion, confirming staff have received essential training (HSE Manual Handling Training Guidance) and offering proof for your records.
+This fully accredited Manual Handling course provides a CPD certificate with QR code verification upon completion, confirming staff have received essential training (HSE Manual Handling Training Guidance) and offering proof for your records.
 Certificates are emailed to learners and administrators, with a secure online copy stored for three years.

 Manual Handling Certificate